-A router for satellite link (in the center of the photo) and its driving battery (a black equipment in the back of the router).
+In regular crimes, judges normally understand the evidence of the crime However, digital evidence is difficult to evaluate.
 System Software Laboratory they have a unique role in managing computer hardware.
-Furthermore, OSs are necessary for those who create the software, those who operate the computer, and for the software to be executed.
+Furthermore.
+OSs are necessary for those who create the software, those who operate the computer, and for the software to be executed.
 They are required for the computer to be "usable" as a computer.
 VMMs can create multiple virtual PCs (virtual machines) within a single physical PC, and each virtual computer can run the operating system independently.
 In addition, a virtual machine on one PC can be moved to another over a network.
 This technology is indispensable in today's cloud computing environment.
-In addition to the searching, shopping, and social networking services you use, self-driving cars will be built on top of the technology.
-But how many people understand what they are?
-In our laboratory, we deepen the basic knowledge of system software learned in class and develop human resources who can acquire and utilize cutting-edge expertise and technology to solve real-world problems.
+In addition to the searching, shopping, and social networking services you use, self-driving cars will be built on top of the But how many people understand what they are?
+In our laboratory we deepen the basic knowledge of system software learned in class and develop human resources who can acquire and utilize cutting-edge expertise and technology to solve real-world problems.
 Become super strong in software.
 Why don't you challenge yourself in this exciting field?
 Information Networking Laboratory Research/Development Areas Research and Development of Innovative Network Systems utilizing Internet-based Technology